-Strive Online (telepractice) Speech-Language Therapy offers private practice online speech therapy in Alberta and the Northwest Territories.
+Strive Online (telepractice) Speech-Language Therapy offers private practice online speech therapy in Alberta.

 Speech-Language Pathologist (speech therapist), Shelley Little began working with clients in 1986 and has experience with a variety of speech and language difficulties/disorders in working with speech/language clients.

 See the Rates tab above for price per session.

 (If you are on a mobile device or tablet, please see the desktop version for more information.)

 Strive Online Speech and Language Therapy is operated by speech-language pathologist (SLP), Shelley Little (M.Sc.).
 Shelley is a registered member with a practice permit from ACSLPA.

 There are many advantages to online (using computers) speech-language therapy: